-- . •

-с.
+C. Plans?

 1) North arrow, scale, street centerline, right-of-way lines, stationing, and street names?

-2) Horizontal alignment?
+Horizontal alignment?

-) a) Curves?
+a) Curves?

-a) Ourves: (1) Minimum radii?

-(2) Maximum superelevation?

 (1) Minimum radii?

+(1) Maximum superelevation?

 (2) Maximum superelevation?
 (3) Superelevation runoff?

 (a) Minimum length?

-(b) Method of obtaining?

-(c) Minimum length? (b) Method of obtaining? (c) Shown on profile?
+(a) Minimum length? (b) Method of obtaining? (c) Shown on profile?

 (4) Curve data (radius, length, deflection angle, stations of P.C.

 and P.T)?

 b) Cul-de-sac minimum radii?

 (1) Entering sac?

-(1) Entering sac?
-(2) Around sac? c) Intersections?
+(2) Around sac?

-C) Intersections?
+(2) Intersections?

-(1) Signit distances

-(3) Turnpike flare radii?

 (1) Sight distances?

 (2) Angles?

+(1) Orgin distances i (2) Angles?
 (3) Turnpike flare radii?
 (4) Curb returns?

 (a) Radii?

-(a) Radii? (b) Wheelchair/bicycle ramps?
+- (b) Wheelchair/bicycle ramps?

-3) Slope easements required?

-4) Traffic signs and barricades?
+Slope easements required?
+Traffic signs and barricades?

-a) Shown on plans?b) Note specifying that they are to be furnished and installed by
+.
+4) a) Shown on plans?

 b) Note specifying that they are to be furnished and installed by

-C ) Subdivider/developer/contractor?
+-) Subdivider/developer/contractor?

-5) Note specifying that all utilities and utility laterals that will lie under the street
+5) Note specifying that all utilities and utility laterals that will lie under the street must be placed prior to paving of street.

-5 Drair 2222 must be placed prior to paving of street.
+5. Drain nage? musi be placed phor to paving of street.

-5. Drair a.
+- a.
 Drainage basins and receiving facility, swale, stream or body of water

 shown?

 b.
 Hydraulic calculations?
 1) Method applicable.
 Maximum area for rational formula?

 2) Parameters and assumptions?

 c.
 Detention system required?

 1) Hydraulic calculations (methods, parameters, assumptions)?
 2) Storage basin capacity?

 3) Method of flow restriction?

 d.
 Existing stream or ditch to be piped?
 Maximum size?

 e.
 Provisions for draining adjacent property?

 - Manholes required because of pipe size and/or depth?
 B: Rip or rap or structure to prevent erosion?
+2)

-- \\\\\ 2) Outfalls: \\\\\ n.
+- Outfalls: n.

-- \\\\\\ o.

-Conflicts with sewers or other utilities?
+- O. Conflicts with sewers or other utilities?

-\\\\\\ p.
+p.
 Easements over private property?

-\\\\\\ 1)

-Minimum width?
+1) Minimum width?

-- - - \\\\\\2)Extra width required by pipe size, depth or special conditions?\\\\\\3)Access to easement?
+2) Extra width required by pipe size, depth or special conditions?

+3) Access to easement?

-CHECK LIST FOR FINAL ( HARD COPY ) SUBDIVISION PLAT REVIEW
+CHECK LIST FOR FINAL (HARD COPY) SUBDIVISION PLAT REVIEW

+Name of Subo division

+Reviewed By Date

+4

-Name of Subd livision Reviewed By Date Signatures: Are all the following signatures and spaces for subsequent signatures on plat? a.
+1. Signatures: Are all the following signatures and spaces for subsequent signatures on plat?

+a.
 Owner(s) ?
 Notarized? b.
 Private licensed surveyor?
 Stamp or seal?
+Notarized?

-Notarized? c.
-County 1) Planning Director?
+1) Planning Director?
 2) Sanitarian?
-(Required only outside UGB or where private septic systems will be used inside UGB) 3) County Surveyor? used inside UGB ) 3) County Surveyor?
-4) Tax Collector?
-Statement that taxes have been paid to DATE?
+(Required only outside UGB or where private septic systems will be

+used inside UGB)

+3) County Surveyor?

+(1) 19VI Olloctor / Ntatement that take have name of to 110 LE /

+4) Tax collectors: Statement that taxes have been paid to DATE?
 5) Tax Assessor?
+6) Space for three (3) Commissioners?
+6) Space for three (3) Commissioners?

-6) Space for three (3) Commissioners? a) Spelling of Commissioners names? b) Signatures spaces for Commissioners and Tax Collector located together under approval statement?
+6) Space for three (3) Commissioners?

+a) Spelling of Commissioners names?

+b) Signatures spaces for Commissioners and Tax Collector located

+together under approval statement?

 7) Space for County Clerk to attest commissioner's signatures?

 8) Space for County Clerk to list recording data and sign?

 9) Space for County Engineer?

-Dedication statement? a) Is it located above owner's signature? b) Does it include: 1) Streets?
-2) Easements? c) Separate statement dedicating 1-foot reserve strips to county in fee simple? ( If omitted, may use separate warranty deed. ) 3.
-Improvement agreement submitted by subdivider? a) Date at top of first page left blank? b) Subdivider's name on first page? c) Completion dates listed for all items of work?
-Completion dates listed for all items of work?
-G. Signed by subdivider?
-Bond or alternate financial guarantee ( if required ) provided by subdivider? a.
+2. Dedication statement?

+a) Is it located above owner's signature?

+b) Does it include:

+1) Streets?

+2) Easements?

+c) Separate statement dedicating 1-foot reserve strips to county in fee simple?
+(If

+omitted, may use separate warranty deed.)

+Improvement agreement submitted by subdivider?

+a) Date at top of first page left blank?

+b) Subdivider's name on first page?

+c) Completion dates listed for all items of work?

+d.
+Signed by subdivider?

+4. Bond or alternate financial guarantee (if required) provided by subdivider?

+a.
 Reviewed and approved by county legal counsel?

-Warranty deed for 1-foot reserve strips submitted by subdivider ( only if not included in dedication statement - see 2, c. above ) ?
-6. Engineering plans: Have they been approved? a.
+5. Warranty deed for 1-foot reserve strips submitted by subdivider (only if not included in

+6 dedication statement - see 2, c. above) ?

+6. Engineering plans: Have they been approved?

+a.
 Road and storm drain plans approved by county engineer?

-Page 2 CHECK LIST FOR FINAL ( HARD COPY ) SUBDIVISION PLAT REVIEW
+Page 2 CHECK LIST FOR FINAL (HARD COPY) SUBDIVISION PLAT REVIEW